Le Clos Heurtebise

 A Vosges Dining Room That Earns Its Michelin Plate

-The Chemin des Capucins is not the kind of address that announces itself.
+Le Clos Heurtebise is a restaurant in Remiremont, France, serving modern French fine dining at about $50 per person.
 Set on a quiet lane above Remiremont's old town, Le Clos Heurtebise arrives without spectacle: a stone building framed by garden greenery, the kind of setting that belongs to the Vosges highlands rather than to any particular dining trend.
 That restraint extends inside, where the room prioritises comfort over statement design.
-What the address does announce, however, is sustained culinary recognition — a Michelin Plate in both 2024 and 2025, and a 4.6 rating from 139 Google reviewers, figures that suggest consistency rather than a single strong season.
+What the address does announce, however, is sustained recognition, including a 4.6 rating from 148 Google reviewers, figures that suggest consistency rather than a single strong season.

 The Sourcing Logic of Vosges Modern Cuisine